 - 1. Design and show the details for constructing safe and adequate forms and falsework that provide the necessary rigidity, support the loads imposed, and produce in the finished structure the required lines and grades.
 See Subsection 512-3.02 for design loads.
 See Subsection 512-3.03 for design stresses, loadings, and deflections.
 See Subsection 512-3.04 for manufactured assemblies. - 2.
 Show the maximum applied structural load on the foundation material.
 Include a drainage plan or description of how foundations will be protected from saturation, erosion, and/or scour.
 See Subsection 512-3.05. - 3.
 Precisely describe all proposed material.
 Describe the material that is not describable by standard nomenclature (such as AASHTO or ASTM specifications) based on manufacturer's tests and recommended working loads.
 Evaluate falsework material and ascertain whether the physical properties and conditions of the material is such that it can support the loads assumed in the design. - 4.
 Furnish design calculations and material specifications showing that the proposed system will support the imposed concrete pressures and other loads.
 Provide an outline of the proposed concrete placement operation listing the equipment, labor, and procedures to be used for the duration of each operation.
 Include proposed placement rates and design pressures for each pour.
 Include a superstructure placing diagram showing the concrete placing sequence and construction joint locations. - 5.
-Provide design calculations and drawings for proposed bridge falsework signed and sealed by a professional engineer proficient in structural design and registered in the State of Alaska.
-Show the stresses and deflections in load supporting members in the falsework design calculations. - 6.
+Provide design calculations and working drawings for proposed bridge falsework.
+Show the stresses and deflections in load supporting members in the falsework design calculations.
+Use a person proficient in falsework design to perform the work.
+The design calculations and working drawings must be stamped with the seal of, dated by, and signed by a Professional Engineer registered in the State of Alaska. - 6.
 Show anticipated total settlements of falsework and forms.
 Include falsework footing settlement and joint take-up.
 Design for anticipated settlements not to exceed 1 inch.
 Design and detail falsework supporting deck slabs and overhangs on girder bridges so there is no differential settlement between the girders and the deck forms during placement of deck concrete.
 Design and construct the falsework to elevations that include anticipated settlement during concrete placement and required camber to compensate for member deflections during construction. - 7.
 Show the support systems for form panels supporting concrete deck slabs and overhangs on girder bridges. - 8.
 Show details for strengthening and protecting falsework over or adjacent to roadways and railroads during each phase of erection and removal.
-See Subsection 512-3.06.
+See Subsection 512-3.06. - 9.
+Include intended steel erection procedures with calculations in sufficient detail to substantiate that the girder geometry will be correct.
+See Subsection 512-3.07.

-- 9. Include intended steel erection procedures with calculations in sufficient detail to substantiate that the girder geometry will be correct.
-See Subsection 512-3.07. - 10.
-Submit details of proposed anchorage and ties for void forms.
+10. Submit details of proposed anchorage and ties for void forms.
 See Subsection 512-3.09 for void form requirements.